Caretaker manager: Permanent appointments

-In Spain, On 30 October 2018, Julen Lopetegui was sacked as Real Madrid coach after poor results, with the appointment of Santiago Solari as caretaker coach.
-After 14 days, Solari was given a permanent contract because in Spain no club was allowed to have a caretaker manager for more than two weeks.
-Later he was sacked and replaced by former teammate Zinedine Zidane for the second time.

 In Germany, On 3 November 2019, Niko Kovač left Bayern Munich by mutual consent after a 5–1 loss to Eintracht Frankfurt, his assistant Hansi Flick, promoted as interim coach.
-In his first match in charge, Bayern defeated Olympiakos 2–0 in the UEFA Champions League group stage on 6 November 2019, In April 2020, Bayern Munich appointed Flick as permanent coach with a contract until 2023.
+In his first match in charge, Bayern defeated Olympiakos 2–0 in the UEFA Champions League group stage on 6 November 2019.
+In April 2020, Bayern Munich appointed Flick as permanent coach with a contract until 2023.
 Flick successfully guided Bayern to win the Bundesliga, DFB-Pokal and UEFA Champions League, thus completing the continental treble for the second time in the club's history, the following season, he led Bayern to win the 2020 UEFA Super Cup against Sevilla.
 He also led Bayern to win its first ever sextuple after winning Club World Cup in February 2021 by defeating Mexican team Tigres.

-Rob Page temporarily appointed as caretaker manager of Wales national team after Ryan Giggs was arrested in 2020. later he named as Wales permanent manager in 2022.

-On the other hand, Tony Parkes was appointed as caretaker manager of Blackburn Rovers on six separate occasions between 1986 and 2004, without ever being given the role in a permanent capacity.
-He is still yet to be given a permanent managerial role, also Voro was appointed as caretaker coach of Valencia on six separate occasions but he was appointed as permanent head coach in 2016 until end of the season, Vicente del Bosque also appointed as Real Madrid caretaker coach twice in 1994 and 1996.